Andonome/core/README.md

-These config files make the First Blood RPG books look and act the way they do.
+These config files make the BIND RPG books look and act the way they do.

 # Usage